-At AXA IM, we see engagement as a process where investors seek to encourage investee companies to adopt better practices, answering to a specific E, S or G objective.
-We identify and proactively engage with companies in high impact sectors and encourage them to change their practices progressively, always seeking to support more ambition and pragmatism.
-This includes upstream companies in the agriculture and forestry sectors, that generate the most negative impact on biodiversity and therefore are, in AXA IM view, a priority area for engagement on biodiversity.
-Companies involved in the value chain of such key deforestation-driving soft commodities as soy, palm oil, timber, and cattle, coffee and cocoa are therefore a priority.
+At AXA IM, we see investor engagement as a change process where investors seek to improve investee companies' practices with a specific objective in mind.
+We promote active engagement with companies, to curb negative practices including for companies involved with the supply chain of agriculture/forestry products, and more specifically for the companies implicated in the value chain of such key deforestation driving soft commodities as soy, palm oil, timber, and cattle.

-Our engagement on biodiversity is research-led and focuses on issuers with an estimated high global biodiversity footprint and deforestation and natural ecosystems conversion risks, and deemed to have made insufficient progress to manage them.
-We engage, as a shareholder, individually where needed, and via coalitions wherever possible.
+Our engagement on biodiversity is research-led and focuses on issuers having a material impact on deforestation and natural ecosystems conversion, issuers deemed to have made insufficient progress towards management of their impacts as well as on issuers developing activities with a high global biodiversity footprint12.
+We engage, as a shareholder, individually where needed, and via coalitions wherever possible13.